monilshah98/Cowin-Slot-Notifier/README.md

 + sensitive.py: file where you can enter your email password and directly import and use it in main file
 + district_mapping.csv: contains the district names and it's respective district and state id
 ```

+First install the dependencies using the command,

+    pip install -r requirements.txt